Accelerating Graph-based Tracking Tasks with Symbolic Regression: Results

 \section{Results}

-Based on the above-described processing, multiple performance metrics can be evaluated for our models.
-Results are first presented for the full GNN to show its potential as a tracking tool.
-This is then used as a baseline to be compared with all the symbolic expression replacement options.
-We will denote with SR~1 the network with the first stage replaced, with SR~2 the one with both the first and second stages replaced, and with SR~3 the fully approximated network.
-For SR~1 and SR~2, the evaluations are performed on the retrained network.
+We present the results for the full GNN to demonstrate its potential as a tracking tool.
+This serves as a baseline for comparison with all the symbolic expression replacement options.
+We denote the network with the first stage replaced with SR~1, the one with both the first and second stages replaced with SR~2 and the fully approximated network with SR~3.
+For SR~1 and SR~2, the evaluations are conducted on the retrained network.

-As a first figure of merit, we look at the pure condensation output.
-Fig.~\ref{fig:radius} shows the condensation radius for signal and background hits for the different models.
-The performance drop among them is evident through the widening of the peaks.\\ As already mentioned, the cut-off radius $r_\text{cut}$ and the clustering bandwidth are optimized through grid search for the individual models and are reported in Tab.~\ref{tab:metrics}.
-This shows that to achieve maximum signal efficiency for the clustering step, some loosening of the cut-off radius $r_\text{cut}$ can be needed.
-In fact, if the distributions for signal and background are not separated enough, the background contamination after a tight radius cut remains too large, possibly leading to the identification of a large cluster that might not contain any signal hits.
-This request for a background rejection high enough to obtain a reasonable clustering leads to a $r_\text{cut}$ growth with the number of replaced stages.
+First, we examine the pure condensation output.
+Fig.~\ref{fig:radius} shows the condensation radius for signal and background hits across the different models.
+The degradation in performance is evident with the widening of the peaks, indicating a drop in precision among the models.\\ As mentioned earlier, the cut-off radius $r_\text{cut}$ and clustering bandwidth are optimized via grid search for each model and summarized in Tab.~\ref{tab:metrics}.
+This demonstrates that achieving maximum signal efficiency in clustering requires loosening the $r_\text{cut}$.
+If the signal and background distributions are not sufficiently separated, a tight radius cut may leave background contamination too high, potentially leading to the identification of a large cluster without signal hits.
+To balance high background rejection and reasonable clustering, an increase in $r_\text{cut}$ becomes necessary as more stages are replaced.